Article 17

 Then

-• Statement provides clear, user-friendly information on redress possibilities (internal complaints, out-of-court dispute settlement, judicial redress)
+- Statement provides clear, user-friendly information on redress possibilities — internal complaint-handling mechanisms, out-of-court dispute settlement, and judicial redress

 Platform Types